Racass/Leitor-Email-OpenPOP/README.md

 * Add the option to exclude the mails selected on the list
 * Translations
 * ~New form to open emails~
+* New form to add servers and ports to CSV
+* New form to create standard mail
+* New form to storage standards emails/pass
+* Chosse storaged emails/pass to login automaticly from a list/combobox

 # Concluded: